Diamante-Smith/osticket-prereqs/README.md

 - Then Click "Assign"

-- Some permissions were made in the beginning so certain people could not see specific tickets just a heads up, if you wanted to have certain users not be able to see certain tickets
+- Some permissions were made in the beginning so certain people could not see specific tickets, just a heads up, if you wanted to have certain users not be able to see certain tickets

 <br>